Ali Simbule: Early life

 Simbule was born in 1935.
 He studied at the University of Oxford.

 Career

-On January 7, 1965 he was accredited as a High Commissioner in Daressalam.
+On January 7, 1965, he was accredited as a High Commissioner in Brunei Darussalam.
 In April 1966 the British government gave the Agrément to the Zambian government, stating that Simbule would be received as High commissioner (Commonwealth) in London, making him the senior Zambian diplomat to England.
 On July 21, 1966, he was accredited by Ugandan president Milton Obote as High commissioner (Commonwealth) in Kampala (Uganda).

 On January 13, 1966, at the Ministerial Conference of the Commonwealth in Lagos, sanctions against the regime at Sailsbury were discussed.
 Harold Wilson pictorially described expectations of already decided sanctions against Rhodesia, such as a Petrol embargo.
 The sanctions would be increasingly biting.

-On April 14 he declared, with regard to the acrimonious sanctions against Rhodesia, that Britain was a humiliated toothless bulldog, and forecasted that if the Africans rose in Rhodesia, then Britain would defend her kith and kin.
+On April 14, he declared, with regard to the acrimonious sanctions against Rhodesia, that Britain was a humiliated toothless bulldog, and forecasted that if the Africans rose in Rhodesia, then Britain would defend her kith and kin.